Good to great

 I remember when I first ran across Mathias Kaden.
 Must have been in 2003 at the really recommendable SonneMondSterne festival in Germany, and he was DJing with tons of energy, almost hyperactively working the effects, getting a lot more out of the mixer than DJs used to in those days, cooking up a mix that had just as much passion as he was demonstrating at the decks.
 It was in one of the smaller tents and I had to ask who it was.
 Sure left an impression on me.

-18 years later I am listening to this remix EP and the album it is based on, and it’s fascinating to see how Kaden has transformed from his somewhat nervous and functional spin on Tech House to the warm, relaxed and sophisticated Dub Techno he presented as Mathimidori on “Akebono”.
+18 years later I am listening to this remix EP and the album it is based on, and it’s fascinating to see how Kaden has transformed from his somewhat nervous and functional spin on Tech House to the warm, relaxed and sophisticated Dub Techno he presents as Mathimidori on “Akebono”.
 Needless to say that I am much more fond of this long player than I was of most of his previous work.

 In this part of the music world it’s a relatively long way from Vakant to Echocord, and in my world it equals going from good to great.
 The Akebono Remix EP is further proof of this transformation – if only because guys like Rod Modell don’t agree to do remixes for just anyone, and he even went for two.